11emilia11/11emilia11/README.md

- # 🌸 Welcome to Emilia's Github
+ # 🌸🌸🌸

 :computer: Master Degree student at UFRPE - PPGIA.

-:microscope: Academic research using **Artificial Intelligence**.
+:microscope: Academic research in Computer Vision and Deep Learning.

-:newspaper: Currently learning **Data Science**.

-:notebook_with_decorative_cover: Languages: Portuguese, English, French.

-:octocat: Feel free to have a look at my code and to use it too.
+:newspaper: Analytics Jr BI.

 <!--
 **11emilia11/11emilia11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.